kshedstrom/plug-ins/README.md

 # Things to fix

 Note: If you have an alpha channel, the results of the knitting script looks weird.
-Better to remove the alpha channel, though that is a bug I might fix someday, someday.
+Better to remove the alpha channel (image -> flatten), though that is a bug I might fix someday, someday.

 I wish I knew how to make the brushes work with the foreground color.
 Is that on my end or GIMP's?